Join live or receive a link to the recording and earn a CE certificate

 - Inspires innovation

 - Builds confidence

 How can we use this in our learning settings?
-During this edWebinar, we will explore the development and application of a loose parts mindset in our classrooms and schools.
+During this edWebinar, we explore the development and application of a loose parts mindset in our classrooms and schools.

-While loose parts is a holistic approach, we will share examples applying the loose parts mindset to science, technology, reading and literacy, engineering, art, and math lessons.
-You will learn how loose parts create the opportunity to interact with and manipulate variables.
+While loose parts is a holistic approach, we share examples applying the loose parts mindset to science, technology, reading and literacy, engineering, art, and math lessons.
+You can learn how loose parts create the opportunity to interact with and manipulate variables.
 Loose parts challenge children to think, build, learn, and create.
 Join us for a little loose parts play and imagine the possibilities for your setting!

 About the Presenters